Belgium VAT guide

 - Quarterly filers: 25th of the month following the reporting period

-- Annual VIES filers: 31 March of the year following the reporting period
+- Annual filers: 31 March of the year following the reporting period

 Intrastat